-We are a Canadian corporation formed on September 21, 2004 to acquire and independently carry on substantially all of the aluminum rolled products businesses operated by Alcan prior to its 2003 acquisition of Pechiney.
-In addition to those businesses, we will own and operate some of Alcan's alumina and primary metal-related businesses in Brazil and four former Pechiney rolling facilities in Europe.
-These businesses will be transferred to us as part of the reorganization transactions.
+We were formed as a Canadian corporation on September 21, 2004 to acquire and independently carry on substantially all of the aluminum rolled products businesses operated by Alcan prior to its 2003 acquisition of Pechiney.
+In addition to those businesses, we own and operate certain alumina and primary metal-related businesses in Brazil formerly owned by Alcan and four former Pechiney rolling facilities in Europe.
+These businesses were transferred to us as part of the reorganization transactions.